tensorflow/models/research/object_detection/g3doc/running_pets.md

 ## Configuring the Object Detection Pipeline

-In the Tensorflow Object Detection API, the model parameters, training parameters and eval parameters are all defined by a config file.
+In the TensorFlow Object Detection API, the model parameters, training parameters and eval parameters are all defined by a config file.
 More details can be found [here](configuring_jobs.md).
 For this tutorial, we will use some predefined templates provided with the source code.
 In the